SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Across Additional Backbones

-To further validate our findings, we also compute \ours using SD~2.1 and SDXL.
-This analysis focuses on safety-alignment methods that either released checkpoints compatible with newer SD versions or provided code to reproduce alignment using SD~2.1 or SDXL. \Cref{tab:crossdomain_spqr_combined_supp} reports the resulting scores under the same experimental settings discussed in the main paper.
+To further validate our findings, we expand our findings in the main paper by presenting results of \ours, adding two other very popular T2I diffusion model backbones like SD~2.1 and FLUX.
+This analysis focuses on safety-alignment methods that either released checkpoints compatible with newer SD versions or provided code to reproduce alignment. \Cref{tab:supp_sd21_flux} reports the resulting scores under the same experimental settings discussed in the main paper.

-We observe that the general trends identified in the main paper are consistently reproduced with more recent versions of Stable Diffusion.
-This confirms that the lack of robustness to benign fine-tunings (BFTs) remains a concrete and timely issue in modern T2I systems.
-Moreover, \ours effectively highlights that robustness to BFTs is a defining property of a strong safety-alignment method.
-For instance, in the case of AdvUnlearning~\cite{zhang2024defensive} and UCE~\cite{gandikota2024unified}, safety, prompt adherence, and quality are closely aligned (with a slight quality advantage for UCE).
-However, once BFT robustness is considered, the picture changes significantly, finally ...favoring more resilient approaches like UCE, which consequently achieves a higher \ours score (0.606 vs.\ 0.338 with SD~2.1 and 0.621 vs.\ 0.358 with SDXL).
+We observe that the general trends identified in the main paper are consistently confirmed.
+This further demonstrates that the lack of robustness to BFTs remains a concrete and timely issue across all T2I systems, regardless of their family, scale, or level of modernity.
+Moreover, \ours effectively highlights that robustness to BFTs is a fundamental property of a strong safety-alignment method.
+For instance, in the case of ESD~\cite{gandikota2023erasing} and UCE~\cite{gandikota2024unified}, safety, prompt adherence, and quality are closely aligned (with a slight quality advantage for UCE).
+However, once BFT robustness is considered, the picture changes significantly, finally favoring more resilient approaches like UCE, which consequently achieves a higher \ours score (0.945 vs.\ 0.872 with SD~2.1 and 0.951 vs.\ 0.872 with FLUX).

-These additional experiments also demonstrate that the effectiveness of our unintentional attacker does not depend on outdated underlying models.
-The same trends observed with SD~1.5 are replicated with newer versions, indicating that the fragility of safety-aligned systems persists across generations.
-In particular, all safety-alignment methods tend to degrade more severely when BFTs are performed using generic or multilingual data, whereas they appear relatively more stable when fine-tuned with domain-specific datasets.
+These experiments demonstrate the effectiveness of our unintentional attacker across different models.
+The same trends observed with SD~1.5 are consistently replicated in newer versions, indicating that the fragility of safety-aligned systems persists across generations.
+In particular, all safety-alignment methods degrade more severely when BFTs are performed using generic or multilingual data, while remaining comparatively more stable when fine-tuned on domain-specific datasets.